samad001z/Focusly.github.io/README.md

 Focusly 📚✨

-Focusly is a modern task management web app where users can securely log in and manage their personal tasks.
+Focusly is a modern task management web app where users can securely log in and manage their personal tasks through a clean, Notion/Bloom inspired interface.
-It also includes an AI assistant (Gemini) to help with task suggestions and productivity guidance.

 ✅ Features

-User Registration & Login (Firebase Auth)
+User Registration & Login (Firebase Authentication)

-Authentication protected dashboard
+Protected dashboard (only logged-in users can access)

 Create / View / Edit / Delete tasks